worktheclock/replit.github.io/Teams/PinboardProject.md

 function saveNewCard() {
     var newImgSrc = document.getElementById("imgsrc").value;

-    //<!-- To separate the tag values, we can use the Javasript split() function. -->

     var newTags = document.getElementById("tags").value.split(";");

-    //<!-- Each card needs to have a unique ID, which we can create by getting the last ID in the existing array and adding one. -->

     var lastCardId = cards[cards.length - 1].id;

-    //<!-- Create a newCard variable that stores the new data in the same format as in the existing pins.json format -->

     var newCard = {
         id: lastCardId + 1,